toextendmylimits/LeetCode/000-track-progress.md

 |[350.
 Intersection of Two Arrays II](https://leetcode.com/problems/intersection-of-two-arrays-ii)  | Array | Learn to sort the array, and then use two pointers
 |[136.
 Single Number](https://leetcode.com/problems/single-number)  |Bitwise |

+## 02/08/2023
+Reviewed all the questions from previous day